-This comes as no surprise, there has certainly been a shift towards safer products and greener living of late, as consumer become more aware of potentially harmful chemicals.
+This comes as no surprise, as there has certainly been a shift towards safer products and greener living of late, as consumers become more aware of potentially harmful chemicals.

 - Natural ingredients cannot contain any synthetic compounds.
 It must be derived, in whole or in part, from completely natural sources

 - Organic ingredients must only contain plant-sourced ingredients, ingredients that must be cultivated without the use of any synthetic chemicals or pesticides

 So what do these terms really mean when it comes to your personal care products?
 It may surprise you to find, that in most cases it means absolutely nothing.

 So the real question is, given this lack of regulations, is this term completely meaningless when purchasing personal care products?
 Join me here, for my question and answer session, where I discuss this widely debated topic in more detail.